a-bonus/a-bonus.github.io/m4-lecture.md

 ---

-**Congratulations!** You've completed the comprehensive M4 lecture on Analysis of Variance.
+**Congratulations!** You've completed the comprehensive Module 4 on Analysis of Variance.
 You now have the knowledge and skills to:

 - Understand when and why to use ANOVA
 - Distinguish between between-groups and within-groups designs